KathiSa/climateindoorsimulation/Occupancy.md

 This table allows the user to enter data about the occupancy and windows in a room for the selected timeframe.

 The information which needs to be entered is first the date.
 This date should match the timeframe from above.
-Then the start time and end time for the desired time slot.
+If the date is not within the selected time frame the verification is unsuccessful.
+Then the start time and end time for the desired time slot can be entered.
 In the field for people the number of occupants who are in the room during the time slot should be entered.
 In the colum window the user can choose either open window or closed window.
 If the current row is not needed the row can be deleted with the button "delete".
 With the button "add row" as many rows as needed can be added.
 After entering all the data the data need to be verified with the button "verify data".
 If the data is correct the message "verification successful!" is displayed.

 In the example of the screenshot the number 2 will be inserted in the occupancy file for the occupants column and number 1 in the win1 column for the time from 07:00:00 till 11:00:00.
 All time slots where no data was entered will be filled up with 0 occupants and 0 for closed windows.

+If more than one row is entered in the table the time slots in the table cannot overlap!
+If they do an error will occur when the data is verified.

 ![Custom Occupancy success upload](images/ocp_custom_success.png) *Figure 10: custom occupancy - successful upload*